DLR-SE/coredsl2tablegen/README.md

 ## Usage

-generate.sh invokes the Java code that does the conversion.
+`generate_extension.sh` invokes the Java code that does the conversion.
 It requires both the CoreDSL specification of an extension and the supplementary metadata in a YAML file.
 The CoreDSL file will typically include other CoreDSL definition files from the `RISCV-CoreDSL-Extensions` repository therefore it will be easiest to place the CoreDSL file in this directory.
 The repository has a sample extension `s4e-mac.core_desc` which together with the accompanying metadata `s4e-mac-extension.yaml` is used in the following walkthrough.

 Sample use:

-    ./generate.sh ../RISCV-CoreDSL-Extensions/s4e-mac.core_desc ../RISCV-CoreDSL-Extensions/s4e-mac-extension.yaml
+    ./generate_extension.sh ../RISCV-CoreDSL-Extensions/s4e-mac.core_desc ../RISCV-CoreDSL-Extensions/s4e-mac-extension.yaml

-This generates `extensions.yaml` and a directory containing code fragments `s4emac`.
+This generates the index file `extensions.yaml` and a directory containing code fragments `s4emac`.
 If it fails (typically by throwing an exception) then try running with the "-v" switch for clues, check that instructions are described in the metadata, spelled identically, etc.

 To add the extension to LLVM a patch file must be created and merged into the source.
 This requires the accompanying `llvm` repository which has been ornamented with comments specifying the insertion points for the code fragments, then:
-1. From the base of the LLVM source tree generate the patch by passing `extensions.yaml` through `inject_extensions.py`:
+1. From the base of the LLVM source tree generate the patch file by passing the index `extensions.yaml` through `inject_extensions.py`:
 ```
 cd ../llvm
 ../CoreDSL2TableGen/inject_extensions.py ../CoreDSL2TableGen/extensions.yaml > s4e-mac.patch